 The statements in this document are made solely by Center for Health Impact.
 No statement in this document should be construed as an official position of or endorsement by Abt Associates Inc. or the Massachusetts Executive Office of Health and Human Services.

 ABOUT CENTER FOR HEALTH IMPACT

 The Center for Health Impact was founded with the mission to create health equity through partnership and innovation by enhancing access to quality healthcare, eliminating health disparities, and promoting workforce development.

 ORGANIZATION FUN FACTS

-In addition to pursuing social justice, CHI’s diverse team members have discovered many different ways to make their lives, and the lives of those around them, more enjoyable.
-Their collective joy comes from tango dancing, Reiki healing, backpacking, meditating, bee-keeping and game show hosting.
-They are a workplace where people are free to be their true selves, including, CHI’s Director, who is known for her quiet but “mischievous” sense of humor.
+In addition to pursuing social justice, our diverse team members have discovered many different ways to make their lives, and the lives of those around them, more enjoyable.
+Our collective joy comes from tango dancing, Reiki healing, backpacking, meditating, bee-keeping and game show hosting.
+We have a workplace where people are free to be their true selves, including, CHI’s Director, who is known for her quiet but “mischievous” sense of humor.